todiane/sologamyp1/README.md

 The quote used on the header image is a line from the chrous of the song Greatest Love of All by Whitney Houston.

 Videos on the topic taken from Vimeo and YouTube.
+CSS code to ensure videos remain responsive at size 1300px and below obtained from CSS Tricks <https://css-tricks.com/fluid-width-video/>